orloxx/iker.io/source/_posts/Hello-World.md

 ---
-title: A new start with Hexo
+title: Hello World
-date: 2019-07-20 22:29:50
+date: 2019-07-21 12:15:40
 tags:
   - Hexo
   - Node.js
 ---

 I started using [Hexo][1] a while ago but hadn't had the time to unify the blog and the theme development process until now.
 The core stack consists in: `hexo`, `webpack`, `node-sass`, `postcss`, and `stmux`.
-You can checkout the code in [orloxx/iker.io][2] at GitHub.
+You can checkout the code at [orloxx/iker.io][2].

 <!-- more -->

-In one part I have the blog where all the pages and posts reside, even this post you're reading, written in [Markdown][3], and on the other hand the theme which is built using [Embed JavaScript templates (EJS)][4].
-Then I configured some scripts to build the assets production versions and some watchers for the continuous development process.

-If you cloned my repository you can run these commands and you will have a development setup running so you can create you're own theme and watch all your changes live as you code.
+By the end of this post we should be able to run `start` executing the development watchers and the Hexo server all in one terminal window.

 ```shell
 npm install
 npm start
 ```

-You should have a result similar to this in your terminal window:

 {% asset_img stmux.png Stmux running %}

+In one part there's the blog where all the pages and posts reside, even this post you're reading, written in [Markdown][3], and on the other hand there's the theme which is built using [Embed JavaScript templates (EJS)][4].
+Then I configured some scripts to build the assets with some watchers for the continuous development process.

 ## The theme folder